splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-sc4snmp.md

 Additionally, you'll need

 - `pull_mibserver.sh` script
+- `pull_gui_images.sh` script

-to easily pull and export mibserver image.
+to easily pull and export mibserver image and gui images.

 Moreover, SC4SNMP Docker image must be pulled, saved as a `.tar` package, and then moved to the server as well.
 This process requires Docker to be installed locally.